 Tumtum & Nutmeg.
 Here's another one for those of you with children who love stories about animals.
-Tow mice get caught up in adventures while trying to improve the lives of the children living in Rose Cottage.
-IT is the perfect blend of daring rescues and charming sweetness.
+Two mice get caught up in adventures while trying to improve the lives of the children living in Rose Cottage.
+It is the perfect blend of daring rescues and charming sweetness.
 It will remind you of classic books like The Borrowers.

 Gooseberry Park.
 This charming story follows the adventures of a bat with a taste for junk food, a kind dog and a wise hermit crab as they try to save their friend Stumpy the Squirrel and her new babies.